 And yet we push our children to these standards of perfection.
 We want them to color inside the lines even when we know they aren’t wired that way.

-Please understand – I’m not saying we don’t teach our children right from wrong or even that we shouldn’t send them to school and expect them to learn spelling, math, reading.
+Please understand – I’m not saying we don’t teach our children right from wrong or even that we shouldn’t send them to school and expect them to learn their Kindergarten sight words, along with math, reading, and spelling.
 Our kids have to learn these things and need to be able to function in the real world.

-I’m only suggesting, to you….but especially to me, that we be more forgiving.
+I’m only suggesting, to you….but especially to me, that we are more forgiving.

 That we remember our children are not robots.

 They are bound to make mistakes…they are doing exactly what childhood is all about.
 What life is all about when you really think about it.